-A report by Property Economics noted the industrial employment projections for the Timaru District (modelled to 2048) is an estimated additional 1,192 FTE industrial employees.
+A report by Property Economics2 noted the industrial employment projections for the Timaru District (modelled to 2048) is an estimated additional 1,192 FTE industrial employees.
 The provision of this additional workforce will be provided for over time.
+Some of this additional workforce will be provided for over time.
 Some of this additional workforce will be provided for within Property Economics reported 15.65 ha of area within the Timaru urban area that is zoned Industrial L, usable and vacant.
 However, assessing the property market this land is not available for sale, with the parts that are available for lease having expensive lease arrangements.
 Additional serviced Industrial L land will be needed.
 The site subject to this Proposed Private Plan Change is currently having services installed and will be an idea location to provide for some additional Industrial L space.
 The area rezoned through this Proposed Private Plan Change will be useable, vacant and for sale once the subdivision is authorised and implemented.